DLinRT-eu/dlinrteu-website/SECURITY.md

 ---

+## Security Features

+### 1. Rate Limiting

+- **Contact Form**: 3 attempts per 5 minutes
+- **Newsletter Signup**: Protected via database constraints
+- **Analytics**: Graceful handling of duplicate visitor tracking

+### 2. Content Security Policy (CSP)

+- Strict CSP headers prevent XSS attacks
+- Only allows trusted sources for scripts and styles
+- Blocks inline scripts and unsafe eval

+### 3. Security Headers

+- `Strict-Transport-Security`: Forces HTTPS connections
+- `X-Content-Type-Options`: Prevents MIME type sniffing
+- `X-Frame-Options`: Prevents clickjacking
+- `X-XSS-Protection`: Browser XSS protection
+- `Referrer-Policy`: Controls referrer information

+### 4. Input Validation

+- All forms use Zod schema validation
+- Server-side validation in edge functions
+- Sanitized database queries via Supabase client

+### 5. Database Security

+- Row Level Security (RLS) enabled on all tables
+- Public access policies only where necessary
+- Proper unique constraints to prevent duplicates

+---

+## Security Checklist

+- [x] All external links use rel="noopener noreferrer" when target="_blank"
+- [x] User input is validated and sanitized (search, filters, forms)
+- [x] Dependencies are regularly audited (see CI)
+- [x] No secrets or credentials are committed to the repo
+- [x] Data files are checked for consistency and correctness
+- [x] Error boundaries are used for critical UI components
+- [x] All forms use proper CSRF and XSS protections
+- [x] Security policy is documented and up to date

+---

+## Monitoring & Response

+### Security Event Logging

+The system logs the following security events:

+- Failed form submissions
+- Rate limit violations
+- Unusual activity patterns

+### Response Procedures

+1. **Rate Limit Exceeded**: Automatic temporary blocking
+2. **Failed Submissions**: Logged with security context
+3. **Database Errors**: Graceful degradation with logging

+### Regular Maintenance

+**Weekly Tasks**:

+- Review security logs
+- Check for failed authentication attempts
+- Monitor database performance

+**Monthly Tasks**:

+- Review and update security policies
+- Test incident response procedures
+- Update security documentation

+### Database Cleanup

+- Automatic cleanup of analytics data older than 1 year
+- Regular monitoring of constraint violations
+- Proper error handling for duplicate entries

+### GDPR Compliance

+- Cookie consent management
+- User data deletion capabilities
+- Transparent data collection practices

+---

 ## Disclosure Policy

 We practice **coordinated disclosure**:

-- We will acknowledge receipt of your report.
+- We will acknowledge receipt of your report
-- We will work privately with you to understand and resolve the issue.
+- We will work privately with you to understand and resolve the issue
-- We will publicly disclose security incidents only after a fix is available.
+- We will publicly disclose security incidents only after a fix is available
-- You will be credited for responsible disclosure if desired.
+- You will be credited for responsible disclosure if desired

 ---

-## Thank you!
+## Thank You!

 We greatly appreciate your help in making this project safe, reliable, and trustworthy for the entire radiotherapy community.

 ---

+**Last Updated**: November 17, 2025